joakim-brannstrom/distssh/design/purpose.md

  * The environment can be slow to startup if e.g. .bashrc has to run.
    One way of speeding up this is to make a copy of the environment variables and "load" them on the target computer.
    This probably work well if the host and remote host is similar enough.

+# SPC-meta_design
+partof: REQ-purpose
+###

+This is a meta-design requirement for design decision that can't directly be traced to a requirement.

 # SPC-ssh_relaxed_remote_host
 partof: SPC-meta_design
 ###